boukx/dk/README.md

 Army of the Dead is not used in combat by DPS specs as it has a long cast time that isn't worth the DPS loss; you may use something like an MCP to haste them before pull.
 Tanks may use Army for its converting physical avoid into DR to soak magic damage better.

 Gargoyle snapshots haste, melee attack speed (icy talons), hit and AP when summoned.
 It can crit but has either 0 base crit or a very low base crit chance and its crit chance can only be increased by crit debuffs: it will ignore your crit from gear and buffs.
 Armor pen has no effect on it.
-Gargoyle doesnt snapshot or benefit dynamically from any %dmg buffs such as blood presence, Tricks or Unholy Frenzy.
+Gargoyle doesnt snapshot or benefit dynamically from any %dmg buffs such as blood presence, Tricks, or Unholy Frenzy.
 Unholy Death Knights will focus on snap shotting melee haste, AP/Str trinkets, and Fallen Crusader on their Gargoyle.

 Master of Ghouls' ghoul gets strength and not AP from the player.
 Its stats also dynamically update with the player as they get AP procs etc, it receives group buffs like King with Rogues, and does not snapshot.